spiceai/quickstarts/federation/README.md

 -- Query the accelerated S3 source
 select * from s3_source_accelerated;

--- Query the federated PostgreSQL source select * from pg_source;

 -- Query the federated Dremio source select * from dremio_source;